ABOUT ME

 The Benefits: Peace of Mind

 I offer the best of all three of these traditional options for bathroom renovations in Austin.
 When you hire me, you get a single worker who actually does all of the work themselves.
+This cuts a ton of overhead and eliminates potential miscommunications.
 And, you get the benefit of working with someone who started out as a DIY homeowner.
-The result is peace of mind knowing that each task will be done correctly (since no homeowner should live with cut corners) and the convenience of coordinating with just one person with lots of previous experience.
+The result is peace of mind knowing that each task will be done correctly and the convenience of coordinating with just one person with lots of previous experience.

 Basically, I’m a communal marxist.
 The only labor I exploit is my own, and I believe that homeowners should be very involved in their home work.
 I am not a traditional contractor.
 I am a collaborator, ideally an extension of your own hands and vision.
+You do the design work, and I do the skilled install labor.

 More Benefits: Shared Priorities

-I only work on one major reno project at a time.
+I only work on one reno project at a time.
 This keeps life simple for me, and it makes communication simple for you.
 It also ensures that my priorities are also your priorities.
 For example, want to completely finish your reno project quickly so you can enjoy the results as soon as possible?
 So do I, so that I can move on to my next project asap!

-Most every subcontractor also juggles more than one job at a time, or is at least working for multiple general contractors at once.
+Most every subcontractor also juggles more than one job at a time, or at least works for multiple general contractors at once.
 That’s why subs sometimes seem to flake out for a few days or weeks or even disappear completely.
 This can be even worse if a sub is working for a general contractor who’s squeezing margins to maximize their overhead profit.

-I only use subcontractors when necessary to meet code (licensed electricians or plumbers for hairy situations, for example) or to save money for my clients (pro drywall finishers who work more efficiently than I do, for example).
+I only use subcontractors when necessary to meet code (licensed electricians or plumbers for hairy situations, for example) or to save money for my clients (pro drywall finishers or painters who can work more efficiently than I do, for example).
 Also, since I’m the one responsible for all the subsequent project steps once the rare sub is done, I’m just as personally invested in the results as my clients are.
 You want reputable, capable, and effective subs working on your project?
 So do I, since it’ll be me who will be personally dealing with fixing any problems before the next renovation step can happen.

 My QC inspector.
 Her job is easy!

-Finally, I started out myself as a DIY renovator frustrated with conventional general contractors and flaky subcontractors.
+Finally, I started out as a DIY renovator myself frustrated with conventional general contractors and flaky subcontractors.
 Again, my first major project was rehabbing my own 1940s craftsman bungalow in Lubbock and then helping out an expanding list of friends and acquaintances with their own rehab jobs.
 I was driven to learn how to do proper quality reno work after being super annoyed by the low quality or high cost of conventional alternatives.
 And we had to literally live with the results, so cutting corners wasn’t an option.
 Neither was it for the friends who helped me down this vocational path in the first place.

 Everyone deserves good home work.
 Everyone.

-Do it Well.
+Do it Smart.

-Make it Last.
+Make it Right.